auth0/docs/articles/quickstart/spa/vuejs/03-calling-an-api.md

 ### Add a new page

 Next, create a new file `ExternalApi.vue` inside the `views` folder.
-Add a button to call the API, and an HTML element that can display the result of the API call.
+Add a button to call the API and an HTML element that can display the result of the API call.

 Use the `getTokenSilently` method of the Auth0 wrapper to get an access token, and then use Axios to make the API call.
 Attach the access token to the call by setting it as the value for the `Authorization` header, as in the following example: